Site icon Circuit Ideas for You

 Transformer as per battery specification1

-Solar Power Source Details:
+Solar Power Source:

-DC Power Source Details:
+DC Power Source:

-Battery Status Indicator:
+Battery Status Light:

-This part of the circuit indicates the battery voltage and the solar panel voltage.
+This part show battery and solar voltage.

 LDR Switch:

-Battery Charger Circuit Setup:
+Battery Charger Setup:

 Formula: